-I studied electrical engineering at the Hamburg University of Technology and my master focused on nanoelectronics and microsystems.
-ADIT came from ASIC design and now shifted over to low-level programming.
+I studied electrical engineering at the Hamburg University of Technology, and my master focused on nanoelectonics and microsystems.
+ADIT came from ASIC design, and I shifted over to low-level programming.
 This is also a topic that really interests me.
 Already during my studies, I was focused on programming, so it was a great combination of both my personal interests and also my technical knowledge.

 ADIT offers a lot of opportunities to enhance your skill set.
-For example, you can have soft-skill and technical trainings during a year.
-There are also small training sessions that are provided by other employees who dived into new topics that they've found interesting.
+For example, you can have self-skill and technical trainings during a year.
+And there are also small training sessions that are provided by other employees that dive into new topics that I've found interesting.
 Learning on the job with your colleagues happens a lot.

 I want to improve myself and to learn a lot.
 For me, it is also important to take over responsibilities for further tasks and topics.
 In the midterm, I plan to lead a team because I'm organized and I really like to work with people.
 I also can see myself in the future going abroad as an expert.